Gnucash/gnucash/src/doc/sx.rst

   - to-create
   - [obsolete SX]?

-There is no seperate to-review page.
+There is no seperate to-review page, however the user may (optionally) want to see the created transactions.
+This is done using the transaction-search functionality over the created transactions by ID.

 Upcoming instance states
 ---------------------------------------

     reminder  -> to-create
     postponed -> to-create
-    to-create -> postponed  (with constraints)
+    to-create -> postponed
     to-create -> ignore

 Definitions: